IBM-DocumentHub/Documentation/documentation en/09 Important updates.md

 ## JavaScript package

+### documenthub8 npm package
+- documenthub8 npm package is now available and mandatory to be used for v8 catalogs

 ### Version 0.0.65
 - search function will run an advanced search with a GET request which will execute a bit faster than the advancedSearch function which runs on POST method
 - deleteCatalog function has been added